juharris/dotnet-OptionsProvider/README.md

 Enables loading configurations from files to manage options for experiments or flights.

 Features:
-* Load files which contain options to override configuration values when processing feature names, flight names, or experiment names in a request.
+* **Each *feature flag* is represented by a file** which contains options to override default configuration values when processing feature names, flight names, or experiment names in a request.
-* Use clear files in the repository.
-* Use separate files to keep independent configurations clear and easily maintainable.
+* **Reads separate files in parallel** to keep independent configurations clear and easily maintainable.
+* Supports clear files and **aliases** in files.
-* Use the same logic that `ConfigurationBuilder` uses to load files so that it's easy to understand as it's the same as how `appsettings*.json` files are loaded.
+* Uses the same logic that `ConfigurationBuilder` uses to load files so that it's easy to understand as it's the same as how `appsettings*.json` files are loaded.
+* **Caching**: Built configuration objects are cached by default in `IMemoryCache` to avoiding rebuilding the same objects for the same feature names.

 # Example
 Suppose you have a class that you want to use to configure your logic: